IgniteUI/igniteui-docfx/en/components/pivotGrid/pivot-grid.md

     }

 ```
 In this case the dimension will render an expander in the related section of the grid (row or column) and will allow the children to be expanded or collapsed as part of the hierarchy.
+By default the row dimensions are initially expanded, but this can be controlled with `defaultExpandState` `@Input` of the pivot grid.

 ## Predefined dimensions